ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 and `associativity` (think: changing the order of operation application doesn't change the result).

-Another way of thinking of it is atomic operations: each and every operation is guaranteed to leave the object in an absolutely predictable state, as if there were no other operation running at the same time.
-This concept is often combined with transactionality, which means that operations will get rolled back to their initial state and re-run.
-More of it will be covered in next paragraphs.
+Another way of thinking of it is `atomic operations`: each and every operation is guaranteed to leave the object in an absolutely predictable (discrete) state, as if there were no other operation running at the same time.
+This concept is often combined with `transactionality`, which means that operations will get rolled back to their initial state and re-run again.
+These subjects will be covered in next paragraphs.

-Imagine a simple in-memory cache, which consists just of a `Map` that holds keys and values.
-If you check the implementation of the `HashMap` itself, it becomes obvious that updating it involves several steps.
-In case several threads are competing for the resource, it's impossible to say which thread will be starting any particular operation in any timeframe.

 # Why Go Lockless?

-Lock-free algorithms allow threads to keep the control over CPU and try to progress forward as long as it is possible.
-It is much simpler to reason about your achitecture, concurrency and the general program layout when you know that you don't have to worry whether something that's going to be accessed concurrently has to be syncronised.

 Introducing locks usually means several things.
 One of them is
 __blocking__: locks imply an exclusive ownership over the locked